- This course has passed.

 Pre course acclimatisation is also required with previous days spent above 3000m and ideally a night spent in a mountain hut. our Chamonix Alpine Intro course runs the week before and this is an ideal extension to that after the rest day in-between.

 A very good level of fitness & stamina is also required for the long walk to the hut (around 5 hours) and then nearly 1000m summit climb to 4153mm on the summit days (c.
 3-4 hours).
 Some mountain walking experience is also required in order to be able to deal effectively with the rough paths and very long descent from the summit back to Zinal on the 2nd day of the course.
 This presents a whopping 2500m descent!

-One person is attending Climb The Bishorn 4153m
+2 people are attending Climb The Bishorn 4153m